-Using Buttons to Execute Transitions
+Using Buttons to Run Transitions

-You can use a button to execute a transition in a workflow instead of a server trigger.
+You can use a button to run a transition in a workflow instead of a server trigger.
 Use the Add Button action to add a button to a state and create a transition that executes on the button click and moves the record to the next state in the workflow.

 For example, add Approve and Reject buttons to approve or reject a purchase approval.
 The Approve button transitions the record to an Approved state and the Reject button transitions the record to a Rejected state.